twitham1/kjv-bible-lyric-files/README.md

 Symlink the directory of your *.mp3 to ~/.kjv, something like:

-	ln -s /usr/local/share/doc/KJV/AS ~/.kjv
+	ln -s /usr/local/share/audio/KJV/AS ~/.kjv

 then copy bin/kjvmp3 to your $PATH for audio playback in emacs.
 This feature requires mplayer to also be installed on $PATH.

-# Optional Yearly Reading Schedule
+# Optional Daily Reading Schedule

-The header line of each .lrc file shows a date.
-If all chapters are read on these dates, this will read the whole bible from cover to cover in a year.
-Of course this date can simply be ignored when not reading by this plan.
+The title line of each .lrc file includes a date and the number of chapters to read that day.
+If all chapters are read on these dates, this will read the whole bible from cover to cover in a calendar year.
+Of course this can simply be ignored when not reading by this plan.

+Alternately, you could ignore the date but still use the chapters per day.
+Starting on any date, reading a day of chapters each day will read the bible in a year.
+Reading two days of chapters each day would read the bible in 6 months, or three days of chapters per day would read the bible in only 4 months.

-If used, this schedule aims for minimum range and standard deviation of the reading syllables per day.
+The goal of this schedule is similar reading time per day.
+This was done by finding the minimum range and standard deviation of reading syllables per day.
 See yearplan.png for a graphical view of this reading schedule.
 See bookmarks.ps for this schedule in bookmark format suitable for printing (try "make print").

 # Optional Reformatting of the Left Margin or Verse References